paralleldrive/cuid2/README.md

 TL;DR: Stop worrying about K-Sortable ids.
 They're not a big deal anymore.
 Use `createdAt` fields instead.

+**The performance impact of using sequential keys in modern systems is often exaggerated.** If your database is too small to use cloud-native solutions, it's also too small to worry about the performance impact of sequential vs random ids unless you're living in the distant past (i.e. you're using hardware from 2010).
+If it's large enough to worry, random ids may still be faster.

-**The performance impact of using sequential keys in modern systems is often exaggerated.** In the past, sequential keys could potentially have a significant impact on performance, but this is no longer the case in modern systems.
+In the past, sequential keys could potentially have a significant impact on performance, but this is no longer the case in modern systems.

 One reason for using sequential keys is to avoid id fragmentation, which can require a large amount of disk space for databases with billions of records.
 However, at such a large scale, modern systems often use cloud-native databases that are designed to handle terabytes of data efficiently and at a low cost.
 Additionally, the entire database may be stored in memory, providing fast random-access lookup performance.
 Therefore, the impact of fragmented keys on performance is minimal.